Grodzisk Mazowiecki–Zawiercie railway: History

 The idea of the construction of a direct rail connection between Upper Silesia and Warsaw was first proposed by professor Aleksander Wasiutyński in the 1920s.
-He rightly noted that the Warsaw–Vienna railway, which goes to Warsaw through Zawiercie, Myszków, Częstochowa, Radomsko, Piotrków Trybunalski, Koluszki, and Skierniewice, would not be able to carry all the passenger and freight traffic between the two industrial centers of the newly created country.
-Wasiutyński's idea was abandoned, however, when the government constructed the Polish Coal Trunk-Line instead.
+He rightly noted that the Warsaw–Vienna railway, which goes to Warsaw through Zawiercie, Myszków, Częstochowa, Radomsko, Piotrków Trybunalski, Koluszki, and Skierniewice, would not be able to carry all the passenger and freight traffic between the two industrial centers of the newly reestablished country.
+The idea was abandoned when the government constructed the Polish Coal Trunk-Line instead connecting Upper Silesia directly with the port of Gdynia, bypassing Warsaw.

-In the late 1950s Polish planners again considered the concept of Wasiutyński, but came to the conclusion that electrification of former Warsaw–Vienna railway should suffice for the increased traffic.
+In the late 1950s Polish planners again considered the concept, but came to the conclusion that electrification of the former Warsaw–Vienna railway should suffice for the increased traffic.
 The electrification was completed in 1957, increasing traffic volume by some 25%, but this was still not enough.
-In 1970 rail authorities briefly considered adding new tracks to existing lines, however, this idea was quickly abandoned and the idea of the construction of a brand new line was revived.
+In 1970 rail authorities briefly considered adding new tracks to existing lines, however, this idea was quickly abandoned and the idea of a new line was revived.
 The line was planned to be a two-track, high-speed connection, designed to carry both express passenger trains and heavy freight trains.
 Construction of several overpasses was planned, to avoid intersecting with roads.
-Speeds up to 250 km/h were projected for passenger trains, and a maximum weight up to 5,000 gross tons for freight trains.
+Speeds up to 250 km/h were projected for passenger trains, which would have made it the first high-speed rail line in Europe, and a maximum weight up to 5,000 gross tons for freight trains.